commercetools/commercetools-sunrise-java/README.md

 ## Preconditions

 * install [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
-    * for now we just require Java 7, but soon we will move to Java 8
 * install [SBT](http://www.scala-sbt.org/release/tutorial/Setup.html), Mac/Linux users can use the SBT script in the base folder (use `./sbt` instead of `sbt` in commands)

 ## Run it locally